blangwell/mood-tracker-app/README.md

 # Mood tracker app

 ## Introduction
-Track Dat is a simple mood tracking application that allows the user to view charts of their moods for the week.
+Track Dat is a simple mood tracking application that allows the user to track their moods and visualize that data via graphs.
 Track Dat is currently live on Heroku [here](https://track-dat-mood-tracker.herokuapp.com/)!